Below are issues that boys and young men may face. To read a section, simply click on the links below to be taken straight to the section.

 Good emotional health is important for young people as they have to make choices about studying, careers and other areas of their lives.
 At the same time, young people are also developing greater independence and responsibilities, and experiencing changes in the way they think and feel.
 Many young people have strong coping strategies and are generally resilient to these challenges, but some will need additional help to develop resilience and stay emotionally health.

-Whenever you have unprotected sex there's a risk of your partner becoming pregnancy or catching an STI.
+Whenever you have unprotected sex, there's a risk of your partner becoming pregnant or catching an STI (sexually transmitted infection).
 So it's important to look after your sexual health.

 It's easy to get free contraception, either from your doctor or from sexual health services.
 These are places that give advice on sex, pregnancy, abortion and STIs and most of these services are free.